-- Spray all unpainted metal and electrical components in the jet ski down with anti-corrosion spray.
+- Spray all unpainted metal and electrical components down with anti-corrosion spray.

 - Pull the dipstick out and check the color of the oil.
-If the oil looks like chocolate milk or is extra runny, then water is in your engine, and the jet ski needs to be taken in for repairs.
+If the oil looks like chocolate milk or is extra runny, then water is in your engine, and the PWC needs to be taken in for repairs.

-You need to get the jet ski to your dealer or local repair shop so they can remove the water.
+You need to get the machine to your dealer or local repair shop, so they can remove the water.
 Time is essential, especially if you sunk it in saltwater.

 Do not lie to the dealership; tell them the engine is hydrolocked, and they will know what to do.

-When the jet ski is flipped over, the seats are underwater, and thus water will find its way into the engine compartment.
+When it’s flipped over, the seats are underwater, and thus water will find its way into the engine compartment.

 If water is getting into the engine compartment, then it’s a good chance it will get into the engine itself if there is enough water or if you upright the jet ski the wrong way.